zulip/zulip/docs/documentation/api.md

    "fixture").
 The easiest way to do this is add an appropriate print statement (usually `json.dumps(result, indent=4, sort_keys=True)`), and then run `tools/test-api`.
 You can also use
-   <http://jsonformatter.curiousconcept.com/> to format the JSON
+   <http://jsonformatter.curiousconcept.com/> or <https://goonlinetools.com/json-formatter/> to format the JSON
    fixtures.
 Add the fixture to the `example` subsection of the `responses` section for the endpoint in `zerver/openapi/zulip.yaml`.